Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 Can you heat nitro cold brew coffee?

 You can heat nitro coffee.
 The process starts with making a cold brew, then adding the nitrogen and storing it.
-When the coffee is heated, the nitrogen will reduce faster than cold nitro.
+When the coffee is heated, the nitrogen will reduce more quickly than when it is cold.

-Hot nitro is a hard-to-find boutique coffee, and only a handful of coffee shops serve it.
+Hot nitro is a rare and hard-to-find boutique coffee, and only a select few coffee shops serve it.

 Besides people's reaction that it sounds like hot soda pop, the biggest hurdle is that hot nitro requires even more specialized machines that heat the coffee while maintaining the nitrogen level.